Wage Calculator

 How are investment returns taxed in Australia?

 Capital gains on investments held for more than 12 months qualify for a 50% CGT discount.
 Dividend income is taxed at your marginal rate, but franking credits offset tax already paid by the company.
 Interest income (savings accounts, bonds) is fully taxable at your marginal rate.
-Use our CGT Calculator for detailed capital gains estimates.
+The 'Investment returns and tax' section on this page covers the details, and our CGT Calculator handles capital gains estimates.

 Should I invest a lump sum or contribute regularly?